JayantSRana/JayantSRana/README.md

 ---

-## About
+## About Me

-I am an **Electronics & Communication Engineering** student building **real-world IoT + AI systems** — from smart energy optimization to environmental monitoring.
-Instead of just learning concepts, I focus on end-to-end systems that combine embedded hardware, cloud platforms, and AI models.
+I build **real-world IoT + AI systems** that solve practical problems — from smart energy optimization to environmental monitoring [file:1].
+Rather than stopping at theory, I engineer end-to-end pipelines that combine embedded hardware, cloud platforms, and AI models.

-Currently pursuing my B.E. at **Thapar Institute of Engineering & Technology, Patiala** (2022–2026), with hands-on work spanning ESP32/Arduino prototyping, YOLOv5-based edge AI, and Azure IoT Hub cloud integration.
+Currently a final-year **Electronics and Communication Engineering** student at **Thapar Institute of Engineering & Technology, Patiala** (2022–2026), with hands-on experience in ESP32/Arduino prototyping, YOLOv5-based edge AI, and Azure IoT Hub integration [file:1][file:2].

-I combine technical building with leadership — from mentoring hardware teams to managing 150+ participant campus events with ₹25,000+ operational budgets.
+Beyond building, I lead — from mentoring hardware teams at IETE to running 150+ participant campus events with ₹25,000+ operational budgets at BLAZE Esports [file:1][file:2].

-**Open to:** Internships · Research Opportunities · IoT/AI Projects · Collaborations
+**Open to:** Internships · Research Opportunities · IoT/AI Projects · Collaborations [file:1]

 ---